zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 Once a key was activated and deactivated (by activation of the next key) deletion should wait:

 - Until access and ID tokens are expired.
-See [OIDC token lifetimes](https://zitadel.com/docs/guides/manage/console/default-settings#oidc-token-lifetimes-and-expiration).
+See [OIDC token lifetimes](/docs/guides/manage/console/default-settings#oidc-token-lifetimes-and-expiration).
-- ID tokens may be used as `id_token_hint` in authentication and end session requests.
+- ID tokens may be used as `id_token_hint` in authentication and end-session requests.
 The hint typically doesn't expire, but becomes invalid once the key is deleted.
   It might be desired to keep keys around long enough to minimalize user impact.

 ### Rotation example